University of Plymouth

 - Please refer to the university website for information on postgraduate funding including current postgraduate bursaries and scholarships.

-- Plymouth University offers research degree programmes at doctoral level (PhD, MD, EdD, DBA, DPA, DClinPsy) or at research master level (MPhil, ResM, MS).
+- The University of Plymouth offers research degree programmes at doctoral level (PhD, MD, EdD, DBA, DPA, DClinPsy) or at research master level (MPhil, ResM, MS).
 Please refer to the university website for further details.

 What do Postgraduate Students Study?